 Classic Mojito

 As with most classic cocktails, the origin of the mojito is widely debated but without question, its roots began in Cuba many years ago and the mojito continues to be a quintessential favorite around the globe.
-In the summer, truth-be-told, there is nothing more refreshing than a mojito.
-I’m a big fan of this refreshing mint cooler, but my preference is for or a more tart, less sweet one.
+In the summer, truth be told, there is nothing more refreshing than a mojito.
+I’m a big fan of this refreshing mint cooler, but my preference is for a tarter, less sweet one.

 Mojito